Strontium sulfate

-Strontium sulfate (SrSO_{4}) is the sulfate salt of strontium.
+Strontium sulfate (SrSO4) is the sulfate salt of strontium.
 It is a white crystalline powder and occurs in nature as the mineral celestine.
-It is poorly soluble in water to the extent of 1 part in 8,800.
-It is more soluble in dilute HCl and nitric acid and appreciably soluble in alkali chloride solutions (e.g. sodium chloride).
+It is very poorly soluble in water.

 Structure

 Strontium sulfate is a polymeric material, isostructural with barium sulfate.
-Crystallized strontium sulfate is utilized by a small group of radiolarian protozoa, called the Acantharea, as a main constituent of their skeleton.

 Applications and chemistry

 Strontium sulfate is of interest as a naturally occurring precursor to other strontium compounds, which are more useful.
-In industry it is converted to the carbonate for use as ceramic precursor and the nitrate for use in pyrotechnics.
+In industry it is converted to strontium carbonate (SrCO3) for use as ceramic precursor and strontium nitrate (Sr(NO3)2) for use in pyrotechnics.

 The low aqueous solubility of strontium sulfate can lead to scale formation in processes where these ions meet.
 For example, it can form on surfaces of equipment in underground oil wells depending on the groundwater conditions.

+Pyrotechnics

+Strontium sulfate is used as a high temperature / flash phase oxidizer in some red strobing compositions, along with ammonium perchlorate (NH4ClO4) and treated magnesium or magnalium powder.
+One theory as to why this occurs is that the ammonium perchlorate sustains combustion at a very low temperature until enough heat has built up for the sulfate combustion reaction to occur.
+This reaction is extremely rapid and consumes the portion of the composition that was hot enough for the sulfate to act as an oxidizer producing a rapid flash of light, the ammonium perchlorate-metal portion of the composition continues burning with very little flame, and the cycle repeats.

+Biological role

+Crystallized strontium sulfate is utilized by a small group of radiolarian protozoa, called the Acantharea, as a main constituent of their skeleton.